QazerLab/workbench/roles/system/gui/xresources/README.md

 X resources
 ===========

-Installs X resources (icons, themes, related X configs, etc.).
+Installs global X resources (icons, themes, related X configs, etc.).

 All cursors are taken from [gnome-look.org](gnome-look.org) and copied here due to possible unavailability of the original source; the copy is done under assumption